 Olaleye Communications, Inc.

 71 Windsor Street Boston, MA 02120

-Olaleye Communications, Inc. is a non profit organization formed in 1986 by Reginald Jackson, Ph.D.
-Dr. Jackson serves as a consultant to artists and scholars who are conducting visual and cultural research related to African retentions in the Americas.
+Olaleye Communications, Inc. is a 501 c(3) non profit organization formed in 1986 by Reginald Jackson, Ph.D.
+He serves as a consultant to artists and scholars who are conducting visual and cultural research related to African retentions in the Americas.
 He holds a Ph.D. in Visual Anthropology from Union Institute, an MFA and a BFA from Yale University.
-Dr. Jackson is available for lectures.
-Request arrangements.

 The mission of Olaleye Communications, Inc. is to distribute educational, visual and cultural information pertaining to the Black experience and the experiences of people of color; to be a resource base for young people and schools, interested community leaders, educators, artists, historians and scholars, and to implement projects and activities that bring this expanded world view of Africanisms or African Cultural Survivals to the Commonwealth.
 And furthermore its purpose is to raise the consciousness of all people to the value of African heritage, and to provide specific visual images about what that heritage is and how pervasive those images are.